ty-thomas/Thomas_Resume/docs/index.md

 ### Data
 - Professional use of Office 365 including MS Excel
-- Programming and data manipulation with Python and R
+- Programming and data analysis using Python and R
 - Analyzing relational databases using SQL
 - Data wrangling and visualization
 - Collaborative coding using git and GitHub

+### Genetic
+- Bioinformatic workflows to proces both DNA and RNA on varying organisms
-- Bioinformatics including GWAS, variant calling, RNA-seq analysis, and statistical modeling
+- Analysis including TWAS, variant calling, RNA-seq analysis, and statistical modeling
+- Genomic selection and predictive analysis using statistics and AI

 ### Other Skills
 - Fluent in Spanish